Colposcopy Clinic

 About Our Service

-The Colposcopy Services in The Coombe operate in association with Cervical Check, The National Screening Service.
-It’s an outpatient clinic staffed by a dedicated multidisciplinary team of nurses, doctors, healthcare assistants and clerical staff.
+The Colposcopy Clinic in The Coombe operates in association with Cervical Check, The National Screening Service.

 Colposcopy is an examination that is carried out in the same way as a screening test.
 A doctor or nurse will look at your cervix using a colposcope.
 A colposcope is a camera with a zoom feature that can assess the cervix closely .
 This scope/camera stays on the outside of the body.
 During the examination, a liquid or dye may be applied to the cervix to help identify any changes to the cells and to decide if any treatment is needed.